Using a spray gun to repaint interiors or exteriors is a fast and efficient process.

 What is the best medium to thin water-based paint?

-Your best bet to thin water-based latex paints is water.
+Your best bet to thin water-based latex paints for sprayer guns is water.

 Make sure that you stray off from using any other medium, especially when you are using fine spray guns.

-Many people make mistake by choosing products such as Floetrol for thinning the paint.
+Many people make mistakes by choosing products such as Floetrol for thinning the paint.

-But it’s not a paint thinner and should not be used for thinning water-based latex paints for spray guns.
+But keep in mind, it’s not a solvent to be used for thinning water-based latex paints for spray guns.

 Floetrol is basically a paint conditioner (meant to condition the paint) and it works differently than water.

-Alcohol or any other oil-based solvents are also meant to thin oil-based paints and not water-based latex paints.
+Alcohol or any other oil-based solvents (like paint thinners, and mineral spirits) are meant to thin oil-based paints and not water-based latex paints.

-However, if you want to use it, you can check the manufacturer guidelines on the paint tin before thinning.
+Even better, if you want to use it, you should first check the manufacturer guidelines on the paint tin before thinning.

 If it allows using alcohol make sure that you do not use water with alcohol.

-Tips for Using the Spray Gun with Water Based Paints
+Tips for Using Your Wagner Spray Gun with Water Based Paints

 Once you are ready, you can load the spray gun with the amount of paint that you want to use.